amacfie/mathtext/info_retrieval/README.md

 ([Ag](https://github.com/ggreer/the_silver_searcher) is an alternative to ripgrep which doesn't require `--multiline --pcre2`.)

+_Warning:_ Google Code Search can only deal with indexes up to 4GB which translates to about 20GB of data.
+(For more data create multiple disjoint indexes, search separately, and merge search results.)

+_Warning:_ Running `cindex` (but not `csearch`) may have high RAM requirements (even in incremental indexing).

 _Warning:_ Google Code Search does not support searching across multiple lines and it ignores long lines by default.
+(But see below.)

 <details>
   <summary>Multiline search</summary>